DanH42/tincan-nodejs/README.md

 In this case, the application is named `"example"`, the app ID is `5e6a7e38c97b`, and its key is `81aca0b3a200dd52bda8bca268ee68a8`.

 Once you've done that, a request will be made asynchronously to validate your credentials with the server.
 If anything goes wrong, an error will be thrown.
-The constructor also takes an optional fourth callback parameter with a single  `error` attribute, called once the API is ready.
+The constructor also takes an optional fourth callback parameter that gives a single  `error` argument, called once the API is ready.
 In the event of an error, the callback will be called immediately before the error is thrown, and will contain the error message.
+However, assuming there are no problems, you can use the API immediately, even before the callback fires.

 Usage
 -----